barisulgen/scene-shiftr/CONTRIBUTING.md

 5. **Null means don't touch** — never change a setting the user didn't configure

 PRs that violate these will be rejected.

-## Questions?

-Open a [discussion](../../discussions) or comment on an existing issue.
-I'm happy to help you get started.